yiying930/stem-based_method/README.md

 </p>

 ## Acknowledgement
 I thank Amy Kim for her Research Assistance to translate the `MATLAB` code to implement the stem-based method into the `R` code.
 I also thank Chris Doucouliagos for sharing and allowing me to post the example data.
-I thank Anna Mikusheva and Tom Havranek for their advice.
+I thank Anna Mikusheva and Tom Havranek for their advice, and Taisuke Imai for his advice to improve the Figure.

 ## Contact
 Please feel free to contact me at cfurukawa@mit.edu to ask any related questions.